Surfmen pull ship’s cat and crew to safety

 Tim survived his ordeal with remarkable aplomb and ten days later, this regular marmalade cat without a fancy name or long pedigree, starred at the Atlantic Cat Club’s championship cat show at Madison Square Gardens. ◈

-“Get me out of here” will spring to mind stuck on the deck of a sinking ship in a blizzard.
-This isn’t reality TV when you know everything’s going to be all right in the end for the celebrities.
-This is gut churn real life when the stars may or may not align.
-Often they don’t.
-Worse things happen at sea.
-The weather turns foul and in an instant you are in a serious spot of bother with stormy winds, driving rain, raging seas and no steering.
-That’s what happened to solo sailor Manu Wattecamps-Etienne not long ago off the coast of Alaska.
+“Get me out of here” springs to mind on a sinking ship in a blizzard.
+This isn’t reality TV when you know everything’s going to be all right in the end.
+This is gut-churn, life-and-death real life, when the stars may (or may not) align.
+Worse things do happen at sea.
+The weather turns foul and suddenly you are in a serious spot of bother with stormy winds, driving rain, raging seas and no steering.
+It happened to solo sailor Manu Wattecamps-Etienne off the coast of Alaska.
 He was one lucky, plucky lad.
-Help was at hand but check out this video that shows him doing the header of a lifetime onto the deck of rescue ship, having zipped the ship’s cat securely inside his jacket.
-The header was courageous, so was stuffing the cat in his jacket.
-Seafurrers tend to be independent-minded, feisty felines who don’t take too kindly to restraint.
-“Get me out of here” is in our DNA.
-But when dicing with death, a little “zipping up” restraint is preferable to topping your boom. ◈
+Help was at hand.
+The US Coast Guard made contact with Polar Pioneer, an oil drilling vessel used by Royal Dutch Shell off Alaska’s northwest coast who were nearby and they sent support ship, Tor Viking, to the rescue.
+Check out this video that shows Manu doing the header of a lifetime having zipped ship’s kitten, Pipalup, securely inside his jacket.
+The header was courageous, so was stuffing Pipalup in his jacket.
+Seafurrers (especially young ones) tend to be independent-minded, feisty felines who don’t take too kindly to restraint.
+When dicing with death however, a little “zipping up” is preferable to topping your boom. ◈

 Into the breeches